zorael/kameloso/README.md

 * **Windows**: `%APPDATA%\kameloso`
 * **Other unexpected platforms**: fallback to current working directory

 Open the file in a normal text editor.
+If you have your system file associations set up to open `*.conf` files in editors, you can open it by passing `--edit`.

 ### Command-line arguments